zaphosting/docs/docs/dedicated-windows-notepad++.md

 ---
 id: dedicated-windows-notepad++
 title: "Dedicated Server: Setup Notepad++ on Windows"
-description: "Information on how to setup Notepad++ on your Windows Dedicated Server from ZAP-Hosting "
+description: "Information on how to setup Notepad++ on your Windows Dedicated Server from ZAP-Hosting"
 sidebar_label: Install Notepad++
 services:
 - dedicated